SulmanK/concept_visualizer/TODO/worker-function-opt.md

 **Summary of Impact on `worker/main.py`:**

 - **Global Service Initialization:** Reduces per-request overhead, potentially reusing connections and resources, leading to faster individual task processing after the initial instance warm-up.
-- **Async Handler:** Better integration with the Functions Framework event loop.
 - **Clarified Image Data Flow:** Can save an unnecessary HTTP download of the base image.
 - **Granular Error Reporting:** Improves debuggability but doesn't directly speed up execution (might slightly slow it due to more try-excepts, but negligibly).